-TCU Opera Studio, directed by David Gately, presents fully staged productions of both chamber opera and full-length repertoire in Ed Landreth Auditorium and the TCU Opera black box theater each spring, as well as a comprehensive opera scene program every fall.
+TCU Opera Studio, directed by Dr. Corey Trahan, presents fully staged productions of both chamber opera and full-length repertoire in Ed Landreth Auditorium and the TCU Opera black box theater each spring, as well as a comprehensive opera scene program every fall.

 Vocal performance majors are required to earn four semesters’ credit in Opera Studio.
 Many participate far beyond the minimum requirement.
 Opera Studio is also required for students enrolled in MUSI 60162, Techniques for the Singer Actor and is highly recommended for music education students, because they will likely to be required to present musicals and other staged presentations in their teaching careers.